 The above leads to this project activity, aiming to bring together researchers and experts i.e. in child nutrition and health, experts in organic and sustainable food and health, as well as experts in the various areas of biomarkers, i.e. microbiome and the different omics techniques, to discuss and reach consensus on the best markers for future monitoring and research on the somatic health effects of dietary transitions towards more sustainable and organic diets.

-For this, the 2nd INSUM International Workshop will be organised in Warsaw in September 2022, bringing together experts from Europe and from overseas as well as representatives of the INSUM consortium.
+For this, the 2nd INSUM International Workshop was organised in Warsaw on 17th-18th October 2022, bringing together experts from Europe and from overseas as well as representatives of the INSUM consortium.

-The outcomes of the workshop will be described in the proceedings/consensus paper.
+The outcomes of the workshop will be described in the consensus paper (currently in progress).
 The developed research network and the workshop scientific outcome will serve as a strong basis for a multicentre Horizon Europe project proposal about dietary transition, consumption of local, organic and sustainable food, health and wellbeing of children and adults in ecoregions.